deephaven/benchmark/docs/NightlySummary.md

 ## Digger Deeper into the Demo

 A [Benchmark Demo](https://controller.try-dh.demo.community.deephaven.io/get_ide) is provided on the Deephaven Code Studio demo cluster.
-Among other Demo notebooks is a Benchmark notebook (TBD) that provides scripts to generate comparative benchmark and metric tables using a copy of the latest benchmark results.
-Users can then experiment with Deephaven operations and charting visualize the data.
+Among other Demo notebooks is a Benchmark notebook (TBD) that provides scripts that generate comparative benchmark and metric tables using a copy of the latest benchmark results.
+Users can then experiment with Deephaven query operations and charting to visualize the data.